 This is a continuation article of the How to fix Layer Shifting guide.

-If you still haven't read it, take a look at it first, you'll know why it happens and other ways to fix it.
+If you haven't read it, take a look at it first, you'll understand why it happens and other ways to fix it.
 How to fix layer shifting.

 Clean the guiderail's surface with a clean piece of paper, and apply some lubricating oil while moving both printheads side to side.
-Pay special attention on the ridges of the guiderail.
+Pay special attention to the ridges of the guiderail.

-Make sure that there are no filament remains or debris between the pulley and the inside of the belts, or under the pulley, around the stepper motor axis.
-You can easily remove them by using tweezers.
+Make sure that there is no filament remains or debris between the pulley and the inside of the belts, or under the pulley, around the stepper motor axis.
+You can easily remove the debris with tweezers.

 The belts shouldn't be too loose.
 If the belts don't have the correct tension, they will skip over the X motor pulley teeth and create intermittent layer shifts.

-Note: To get more information on how to adjust the belts, check out this guide: How to adjust the tension of the belts (BCN3D Sigma)
+Note: To get more information on how to adjust the belts, check out this guide: How to adjust the tension of the belts (Epsilon Series)

 Tip: The X motor pulleys are mounted in our production line at a specific distance from the motor.
-This guide will help you on finding the correct distance: How to replace the X motor (BCN3D Sigma)
+This guide will help you find the correct distance: How to replace the X motor (Epsilon Series)

 If there’s mechanical resistance on the printing head while manually moving it through the rail, the X stepper may be blocked.
 Follow the next steps to check if the stepper motor is the problem: